MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-microsoft-365-apps.md

 - **Manage updates with Intune:** Use Intune to set policies on devices, which control how and when those should get updates from the cloud.

-- **Manage updates with a servicing profile:** When using the Monthly Enterprise Channel, a servicing profile gives you the most comprehensive toolset to manage updates from the cloud.
+- **Manage updates with cloud update:** When using the Monthly Enterprise Channel or Current Channel, cloud update gives you the most comprehensive toolset to manage updates from the cloud.

 - **Manage updates with Configuration Manager:**  Updates are downloaded and deployed to client devices by Configuration Manager.